USAS and CAPPS Financials Invoice Number Field Requirements

 See the Texas Department of State Health Services Content Related to HIPAA for more information.

-The CBA and CLIBA account numbers described in this section are not required to be entered in the invoice number field by an agency or institution of higher education that is processing a reimbursement to the agency’s local account.
+The payment and travel card corporate/managing account numbers described in this section are not required to be entered in the invoice number field by an agency or institution of higher education that is processing a reimbursement to the agency’s local account.

-The central billed account (CBA) number on the billing statement for procurement and travel card transactions is a 16-digit number.
-A CBA number is used for billing purposes only and is not an actual credit card number.
+The corporate/managing account number on the billing statement for procurement and travel card transactions is a 16-digit number.
+This number is used for billing purposes only and is not an actual credit card number.
+These accounts include:

-For centrally billed card payments, enter only the last 10 digits of the 16-digit CBA number (not an actual credit card number).
+For payment and travel card payments, enter the full 16-digit corporate/managing account number (not an actual credit card number).
 For USAS, use the INV NO field.
 For CAPPS Financials, use the INVOICE NO field on the voucher header for single-vendor vouchers (such as the regular voucher style).
 For multi-vendor vouchers (such as the Procard voucher style), use the INVOICE field on the voucher line.
-If you need to include additional information in these fields, you may use a dash after the 10-digit CBA number.
+As of Nov.
+6, 2025, CAPPS Financials also requires 16 digits in the INV NO field of payment and travel card transaction entries.
+If you need to include additional information in these fields, you must use a dash after the 16-digit corporate/managing number.
 Do not enter spaces before or after the dash.

 See Processing Third-Party Transactions in USAS for Payment/Travel Cards, Direct Bill Payments and Reimbursements (FPP A.043) (login required) for more information.